Have you just received a job offer but aren't sure it's the right move?

 Final Takeaway

 Deciding how to decline a job offer can get difficult, but it's important to do it professionally and respectfully.
-Our tips will enable you to decline the offer while maintaining a positive relationship with the employer and leaving the door open for future opportunities.
+Our tips and templates will enable you to decline the offer while maintaining a positive relationship with the employer and leaving the door open for future opportunities.

 Red flags to watch out for during job search